-Regional Capacity Development Network:

-Africa FIG Regional Workshop (East)
+Regional Capacity Development Network Report of Activities Africa FIG Regional Workshop (East), November 2015

 The FIG Regional Capacity Development Network aims to support FIG regional member associations and academic members.
 The network envisages regional approaches to working, and emerged in response to consideration by the FIG Council and approved by the General Assembly in Sofia, Bulgaria, in May 2015.
-The Network terms of reference and supporting material can be viewed at http://fig.net/organisation/networks/capacity\development/index.asp
+The Network terms of reference and supporting material can be viewed at www.fig.net/organisation/networks/capacity\development/index.asp